funvill/funvill.github.io/_projects/2020-vancouver-parks.md

 - [Crab Park](https://covapp.vancouver.ca/ParkFinder/parkdetail.aspx?inparkid=28) - This park has a great view of the north shore, sea bus, Harbor air helicopters landing, all the boats in the Vancouver harbor and is a good place for a picnic.
 - [Marpole Midden](https://covapp.vancouver.ca/parkfinder/parkdetail.aspx?inparkid=124) - This seemingly ordinary park has a plain open field, but the history of this place was really interesting and well worth the visit.
 A [National Historic Site of Canada](https://www.pc.gc.ca/apps/dfhd/page_nhs_eng.aspx?id=81)
 - [Memorial South Park](https://covapp.vancouver.ca/ParkFinder/ParkDetail.aspx?InParkId=186) - Huge park, with lots of amenities, and all the sports fields.
 For me, the duck pond was the highlight as it had lots of wood ducks.
 A good place for a picnic.
-- [Habitat Island](https://covapp.vancouver.ca/parkfinder/parkdetail.aspx?inparkid=241) (aka **beer island**)- It doesnt seem like much of a park, more of a gravel dumping ground from the Olympics, but this park has tons of birds calling it home.
+- [Habitat Island](https://covapp.vancouver.ca/parkfinder/parkdetail.aspx?inparkid=241) (aka **Beer island**)- It doesnt seem like much of a park, more of a gravel dumping ground from the Olympics, but this park has tons of birds calling it home.
 Good spot for just sitting around and watching the birds.
 - [VanDusen Botanical Garden](https://covapp.vancouver.ca/ParkFinder/ParkDetail.aspx?InParkId=173) - Is a beautiful park worth visiting however it does cost money.
 - [Jonathan Rogers Park](https://covapp.vancouver.ca/ParkFinder/ParkDetail.aspx?InParkId=137) - This park has good views, and is a great place for a beer.